rsksmart/lumino/README.md

 ## Technical overview

-RIF Lumino Network is an off-chain solution for RSK thats enables near-isntant, low-fee and scalable payments.
+RIF Lumino Network is an off-chain solution for RSK thats enables near-instant, low-fee, scalable payments.

 RIF Lumino uses a fork of [Raiden Network](https://github.com/raiden-network/raiden) implementation to achieve this.

 ## Pre requisites

-1. Access to a synched RSK node.
+1. Access to a synchronized RSK node.
 You can do this in a variety of ways:
    * Run your own node on TestNet or MainNet, see [https://github.com/rsksmart/rskj/wiki/Install-RskJ-and-join-the-RSK-Orchid-Mainnet-Beta]()
    * Compile and run a RSK node locally, see [https://github.com/rsksmart/rskj/wiki/Compile-and-run-a-RSK-node-locally]()
 2. RSK account with RBTC balance